Goaty81/Cyber-Security-Networking-Essentials/IPv4.md

 Example of a Octet

-Each of the octets can range from 0 to 255 which gives a single network 4.3billion unique addresses!
+Each of the octets can range from 0 to 255 which gives 4.3billion unique addresses.

+The way IPv4 forwards data is through routers, when a device in the network sends data to another device it first of all has to be broken down into smaller packets, each containing the sources and destinations address.
+Routers will examine the destinations IP address and uses its routing table to determine the appropriate path to send the packets of data.
+Then the packets are forwarded to the destination router which then the logical mechanics of the OSI table goes in reverse! (from layer 1 through 7)